OGladfelter/strava_heatmap/README.md

 <img src="heatmap/img/activity_heatmap.png">

+# License
+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License**.
+See the [LICENSE](./LICENSE) file for details.

 # strava_heatmap
 Let users connect to the Strava API in order to populate their own personal, customizable activity heatmap